Shoulder Disorders Richmond VA

 The tissues around the deposit can become inflamed, causing a great deal of shoulder pain.
 This condition is fairly common.
 It most often affects people over the age of 40.

 The shoulder is a very complex piece of machinery.
 Its elegant design gives the shoulder joint a great range of motion, but not much stability.
+As long as all the parts are in good working order, the shoulder can move freely and painlessly.

+Many people refer to any pain in the shoulder as bursitis.
 The term bursitis really only means that the part of the shoulder called the bursa is inflamed.

 Tendonitis is when a tendon gets inflamed.
 This can be another source of pain in the shoulder.
+Many different problems can cause inflammation of the bursa or tendons.

+Impingement syndrome is one of those problems.
 Impingement syndrome occurs when the rotator cuff tendons rub against the roof of the shoulder, the acromion.

 Orthopedic Surgeon Dr. Paul Kiritsis uses a tiny TV camera called an arthroscope to diagnose and treat shoulder problems, they have discovered several conditions that no one knew existed.

+One of these conditions is an injury to a small structure in the shoulder called the labrum.
 A labral tear can cause pain and a catching sensation in the shoulder.
 Labral tears can be very difficult to diagnose.

 Reverse total shoulder replacement is a unique type of shoulder surgery used for specific disorders of the shoulder.